karlssberg/Motiv/README.md

 Sure, we can create utility functions that do this for us, but in doing so we are unwittingly implementing a functional version of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern) ourselves — which is the pattern Motiv is based on.
-At this point we might want to consider well-tested alternatives (such as Motiv).
+At this point, we might want to consider well-tested alternatives (such as Motiv).

 You may be wondering why we do not just eagerly evaluate the functions and avoid composition altogether.
 However, it places a burden on the caller, since it requires each function to be evaluated in turn, with the results collated into the final result, which interferes with the readability of the code and invites human error.
+Removing this burden is very much the raison d'être of Motiv, which is also very much in the spirit of monadic composition.

 ### What is Motiv exactly?

 Motiv is a functional-ish/fluent version of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern), that allows you to very easily model your logic in a declarative way and then re-compose it to form new expressions.
 When it is time to evaluate whether a model is satisfied by the expression, the underlying causes are figured out on your behalf, and any data associated with them is subsequently surfaced (which is typically a textual explanation).